 It plays an important role in the training and education of medical, nursing and dental students and it is a centre of world-class research and innovation, working closely with academia and industry to pioneer new treatments.

-In part one of our Spotlight on the Trust, we look at the exciting steps it is taking to help develop a world-renowned innovation district in Leeds.
+In our Spotlight on the Trust, we look at the exciting steps it is taking to help develop a world-renowned innovation district in Leeds.

 Innovation Pop Up hails new globally-leading era for Region’s healthtech

 Nested within the Leeds General Infirmary and hailing the building of two new state-of-the-art hospitals, the Trust’s Innovation Pop Up is a dynamic new approach to accelerating the innovation, adoption and spread of health technologies within the hospital setting.

 Industry innovators are already using the Innovation Pop Up to work closely with NHS staff – to understand what the hospital needs and to co-design the technological solutions.